chmerdon/ExtendableFEM.jl/docs/src/index.md

 ## Gradient-robustness

 This package offers some ingredients to build gradient-robust schemes via reconstruction operators or divergence-free elements.
-Gradient-robustness is a feature of discretisations that exactly balance gradient forces in the momentum balance.
+Gradient-robustness is a feature of discretisations that exactly balances gradient forces in the momentum balance.
 In the case of the incompressible Navier--Stokes equations this means that the discrete velocity does not depend on the exact pressure.
-Divergence-free finite element methods have this property but are usually expensive and difficult to contruct.
+Divergence-free finite element methods have this property but are usually expensive and difficult to construct.
 However, also non-divergence-free classical finite element methods can be made pressure-robust with the help of reconstruction operators applied to testfunctions in certain terms of the momentum balance, see e.g. references [1,2] below.

 Recently gradient-robustness was also connected to the design of well-balanced schemes e.g. in the context of (nearly) compressible flows, see e.g. reference [3] below.